Authored by the expert who managed and guided the team behind the Lithuania Property Pack

 Which areas in Vilnius are gentrifying in 2026?

-Over the past two to three years, these gentrifying Vilnius neighborhoods have seen estimated price appreciation of 15% to 25%, with Snipiskes and Naujamiestis at the higher end due to their proximity to the central business district and walkability.
+Over the past two to three years, these improving Vilnius neighborhoods have likely seen price growth of about 15% to 30%, with the strongest jumps in small, renovated, central apartments.

 By the way, we’ve written a blog article detailing what are the current best areas to invest in property in Vilnius.